-The provider that issued the Long-Term Preservation Practice Statement is responsible for its conformity with the Qualified Long-Term Preservation Policy referenced in it and for the provision of the service according to the regulations contained therein.
+The provider that issued the Qualified Long-Term Preservation Practice Statement is responsible for its compliance with the Qualified Long-Term Preservation Policy referenced in it and for the provision of the service in harmony with the regulations contained therein.

-The Long-Term Preservation Practice Statements and the provision of the services are supervised by the National Media and Infocommunications Authority.
+The Qualified Long-Term Preservation Practice Statements and the provision of the services are supervised by the National Media and Infocommunications Authority.
 The National Media and Infocommunications Authority maintains a register on the Certificate Policies and on the Long-Term Preservation Providers applying these policies.